Eric G. Soller

 Mr. Soller’s legal specialties are founded in his extensive experience with commercial litigation, intellectual property litigation and complex business litigation.
 He has tried over 50 jury trials and 100 bench trials over the course of his career on a variety of topics including, but not limited to: patent infringement, trademark infringement, unfair competition, breach of contract and theft of trade secrets.

 Mr. Soller has accumulated many legal accolades over the years including induction into the Academy of Trial Lawyers of Western Pennsylvania.
 He has been recognized by Super Lawyers since 2012 in the area of Intellectual Property Litigation (IP Litigation) and he is rated AV® Preeminent™ by Martindale-Hubbell.
-Mr. Soller’s latest recognition includes recognition in the 2021 edition of Best Lawyers for his work in Commercial Litigation and IP Litigation.
+Mr. Soller’s latest recognition includes recognition in the 2022 edition of Best Lawyers in America for his work in Commercial Litigation, IP Litigation, and Mass Tort Litigation/Class Actions.

 As a part of his practice, Mr. Soller is currently serving as an Electronic Discovery Special Master in an antitrust matter and an employment class action case in the U.S. District Court for the Western District of Pennsylvania.
 He was also elected to serve a three-year term on the ACBA Judiciary Committee and he was appointed as a Senior Hearing Committee Member serving the Disciplinary Board of the Supreme Court of Pennsylvania, for District 4; a roll in which he served previously from 2007 to 2013.